BattleTank-TecProg/BattleTank/Documentation/Camera.md

 public Camera();
 ```

-* This is a builder method, which init camera with default values.
+* This is a constructor method, which init camera with default values.

 ```java
 public void update();